tgikf/webshop/README.md

 1. [Admin Frontend](./admin/) implemented in React (instantiated from template)
 1. PostgreSQL DB which contains all data
 1. AWS S3 Bucket which hosts static images (e.g., product images)
+1. A redis DB used as Medusa event queue (required even if not in use until [Medusa upgrade](https://github.com/medusajs/medusa/issues/1651))

 ## Live Instance